 Colombia’s Fight for Peace

-Putting an end to long-lasting conflicts is never easy.
-Colombia, the home of the second largest displaced population in the world, is a good example of the challenges of reaching peace.
-After four years of intense negotiations in Cuba, a peace agreement between the government and the leftist Revolutionary Armed Forces of Colombia (FARC) was rejected in a plebiscite on September 28th.
-The “no” to the peace agreement won by a very slim difference of 0.4 percent.
-The unanticipated result has shown that peace in a democracy requires more than two war enemies arriving at a deal.
+Putting an end to long-lasting conflicts is never easy, and Colombia, home of the second largest displaced population in the world, is a good example of the challenges involved in attempting to reach peace.
+Despite four years of intense negotiations in Cuba, a peace agreement between the government and the leftist Revolutionary Armed Forces of Colombia (FARC or Fuerzas Armadas Revolucionarias de Colombia as they’re known in Spanish) was rejected by the plebiscite on September 28th.
+The “no” to the peace agreement was won by just a 0.4 percent majority.
+The unanticipated result has shown that peace in a democracy requires rather more than two war enemies simply arriving at a deal.

-In a democracy the perception that both benefits and the cost of peace should be fairly distributed among all the involved parties is critical for the implementation of the agreement.
-This is particularly important in the conflict in Colombia, which has been dragging for 52 years, left 250.000 casualties, created 6 million displaced, and, until now, remains the biggest armed conflict alive in the Western Hemisphere.
-However, Colombians showed that ending a long fratricide war in the terms of the Havana peace agreement is associated with very low costs for the FARC.
+In a democracy, the perception that both the benefits and cost of peace should be fairly distributed among all the involved parties is critical for the implementation of the agreement.
+This is particularly important in the conflict in Colombia, which has been ongoing for 52 years now; it has caused 250.000 casualties, forcefully displacd over 6 million people, and, until now, remains the biggest armed conflict still waging in the Western Hemisphere.
+However, Colombians showed that ending a long fratricidal war within the terms of the Havana peace agreement is too high a cost to pay for the violations the country has suffered at the hands of the FARC.
 Indeed, Colombian President Juan Manuel Santos has been accused of conceding too much to the FARC.

-The victory of the “no” in the plebiscite has been interpreted as Colombia’s “brexit” moment.
-Similar to the recent unexpected result of the referendum in the United Kingdom, there was no need for President Santos to ratify the peace agreement through popular vote.
-However, he was misled by his personal ambitions and over-optimist polls.
-With a projected overwhelming victory of the “yes” with a confortable yet mistaken 66 percent, President Santos was hoping to silence the opposition voice, which was mainly articulated by former President Uribe.
+The “no” ‘victory’ by the plebiscite has been interpreted as Colombia’s own “Brexit” moment.
+As many would argue in light of the recent unexpected result of the referendum in the United Kingdom, likewise, there was no need for President Santos to ratify the peace agreement through popular vote.
+However, he was misled by personal ambitions and over-optimistic polls.
+With a projected overwhelming victory of a “yes” vote showing a comfortable yet very mistaken 66 percent, President Santos was hoping to silence the opposition’s voice, which was mainly articulated by the former President Uribe.

-The opposition has been demanding, among other things, that the FARC members should be sentenced by their crimes and that the political privileges given to the FARC in the potential first post-war elections should be limited.
-The campaign of the opposition to the peace deal was constructed around the notion that President Santos was about to transform the FARC into an armed political party.
-Despite the accusations against the peace accord, it seemed that President Santos had everything on his favor; after all for the first time since the start of the conflict the negotiations for peace reached a concrete deal.
+The opposition has been demanding, among other things, that the FARC members should be sentenced for their crimes and that the political privileges given to the FARC in the potential first post-war elections should be limited.
+The campaign for the opposition to the peace deal was constructed around the notion that President Santos was about to transform the FARC into an armed political party.
+Despite the accusations against the peace accord, it seemed that President Santos had everything working in his favor; after all, for the first time since the start of the conflict, the negotiations for peace seemed to be reaching a concrete deal.

-An overconfident President Santos would never imagine that his biggest failure would be not to convince approximately 60 percent of the electorate to go to the polls.
-Approximately 20 million potential voters changed the fate of a historical peace deal by falling to exercise the right to vote and allowing 50.2 percent of the 13 millions who voted to temporarily halt the peace negotiations.
-This result changes the leverage power of the different negotiations in the attempt to revitalize the peace talks.
+An overconfident President Santos could never have imagined that his biggest failure would be not convincing approximately 60 percent of the electorate to go to the polls.
+Around 20 million potential voters changed the fate of a historical peace deal by simply failing to exercise their right to vote and allowing 50 percent of the 13 million population who did vote to temporarily halt the peace negotiations.
+This result changes the leveraging power of the different negotiations during the attempt to revitalize the peace talks.